Voted Best In-Ear Headphones at the TechRadar Choice Awards 2021

 There are three mics in each earbud, taking care of active noise-cancelling, call quality, and interaction with voice assistants.
 A combination of feed-forward and feed-back mics capture the wearer’s voice directionally (from the mouth), though the feed-forward mics will automatically mute when adverse conditions (wind noise, most likely) are detected.
 Sony has also included a bone conduction sensor, which picks up voice vibration, but doesn’t register it as ambient sound.

-Audio performance and noise cancellation
+Sony WF-1000XM4: audio performance and noise cancellation

 - Balanced, driving, poised and convincing sound